 After a fall, take a moment to evaluate how you’re feeling both physically and mentally.
 If you’re feeling shaken, it’s perfectly reasonable to take some time to recover your composure and ensure you’re mentally ready to ride again.
 There’s no hurry!
 Sometimes, taking a short break can be more beneficial for building resilience and maintaining confidence in the long run.

 Use your judgement and take advice from people you trust, based on the circumstances.
 Every fall is different, and it’s entirely up to you as the rider, whether you choose to remount and continue.
+Some incidents, such as a bad fall, may require extra caution and a longer recovery period before getting back in the saddle.
 Of course, in affiliated competitions, riders are not allowed to remount following a fall, so you may have an enforced period of rest and recovery, whether you like it or not

 Learning when to get back on and when to take a break, is part of becoming a knowledgeable and responsible rider.
 A balanced approach helps you develop a deeper understanding of your own and your horse’s needs, building resilience and trust in yourself and your judgement, which in turn builds confidence over time.=